How to Apply

 - A bachelor's degree in NR-related field (Wildlife, Fisheries, Range, Forestry, Zoology, Soils, Chemistry, Geology, Agriculture, Civil Engineering) OR a non-NR related bachelor's degree with demonstrated competency in core subject matter covered in NR degrees, either by taking additional Bachelor's level courses or through documented activities and knowledge arising from job-related activities and experience.

-- Prerequisites for MNR students: math (1020), one semester of a life, physical or chemical science course (junior level or higher), preferred undergraduate statistics.
+- Prerequisites for MNR students: one semester of a life, physical or chemical science course (junior level or higher), preferred undergraduate statistics.

 - A 3.0 or higher grade point average on your last 60 semester or 90 quarter credits.

-- Three letters of recommendation (one needs to be from an academic source).
+- Three letters of recommendation (one needs to be from an academic source if possible).

-- Application essay - Describe how your past experience and education qualifies you for the MNR, and how the MNR will help you meet your future professional goals.
-Discuss potential capstone project ideas you could use for this degree.
+- Statement of Purpose - Describe how your past experience and education qualifies you for the MNR program, and how the MNR degree will help you meet your future professional goals.
+Also, describe potential capstone project ideas you could use for this degree.
 Capstone project ideas - See some examples.

 Please contact Melanie Conrad, email@example.com, 435.797.3375, if you have any questions about your eligibility.